fluencelabs/examples/aqua-examples/vrfun/README.md

 }
 ```

 If you change any of the verification parameters, such as the input parameter, the verification fails.
-For example, change `"payload_arg": [222, 173, 190, 239]` to `"payload_arg": [222, 173, 190, 240]`:
+For example, change `"payload_arg": [222, 173, 190, 239]` to `"bad_payload_arg": [222, 173, 190, 240]`:

 ```bash
  aqua run \